jamespooley/brain-age-prediction/notes/literature-review.md

 BrainAGE is a general, well-validated, kernel regression-based modeling framework that allows researchers to predict a subject's chronological age from sMRI data.

-Describe SVR in more detail here?
-Assume it is known to all?
+Describe SVR or kernel methods in more detail here?
+Assume these are known to all?
 Could cite [this](http://alex.smola.org/papers/2004/SmoSch04.pdf) tutorial if something is needed.